-NEWS: The new MSC Cruises Virtuosa and Seashore come into service soon and are equipped with a wide range of leading-edge technologies and equipment that minimize their impact on the environment.
+NEWS: The new MSC Cruises new ships Virtuosa and Seashore come into service soon and are equipped with a wide range of leading-edge technologies and equipment that minimize their impact on the environment.

-Both ships will feature hybrid exhaust gas cleaning systems (EGCS) and selective catalytic reduction systems (SCR), achieving a 98 per cent reduction of sulphur oxide (SOx) emissions and reducing nitrogen oxide (NOx) emissions by 90 per cent.
+Both of MSC Cruises new ships will feature hybrid exhaust gas cleaning systems (EGCS) and selective catalytic reduction systems (SCR), achieving a 98 per cent reduction of sulphur oxide (SOx) emissions and reducing nitrogen oxide (NOx) emissions by 90 per cent.

 Their wastewater treatment systems have been designed in line with the International Maritime Organization’s MEPC 227(64) Resolution and achieve purification standards that are higher than most wastewater treatment facilities ashore.

-All MSC Cruises’ new builds will also be equipped with shore-to-ship power connectivity, allowing them to connect to local power grids while at berth at ports where this infrastructure is available.
+All MSC Cruises new ships will also be equipped with shore-to-ship power connectivity, allowing them to connect to local power grids while at berth at ports where this infrastructure is available.

 Pierfrancesco Vago, MSC Cruises’ Executive Chairman says, “Our long-term goal is to achieve a zero-impact cruise operation and this is the journey we are on today.
 As we work with our partners to identify new technologies that will bring us closer to this goal with each new ship that we build and bring into service, we continue to equip our ships with the latest and most effective technologies in the market.”

 In parallel, MSC Cruises has announced that it is partnering with several industry leaders in a research project that promotes low-carbon shipping by combining progressive energy technologies and innovative ship design.